chilleo/ALPHA/README.md

 <img src="https://user-images.githubusercontent.com/6343193/28720938-38044bf2-7374-11e7-890a-f711b3a31983.png" alt="MS-Comparison" width="400">

-#### D-Statistic
+#### D Statistic
-D-Statistic mode allows the user to input an alignment file in phylip-sequential format, choose the window size and offset, and select the location of each outgroup in the tree visual.
-This mode then generates the overall D-Statistic and a scatter plot in which the x-axis is the window number, and the y-axis is the D-Statistic value computed for that window.
+D Statistic mode allows the user to input an alignment file in phylip-sequential format, choose the window size and offset, and select the location of each outgroup in the tree visual.
+This mode then generates the overall D Statistic and a scatter plot in which the x-axis is the window number, and the y-axis is the D Statistic value computed for that window.

 <img src="https://user-images.githubusercontent.com/6343193/28720924-30c81a4e-7374-11e7-88b6-cdf02d169af1.png" alt="D-Statistic" width="400">

-For further reading on the D-Statistic and its usage see: \
+For further reading on the D Statistic and its usage see: \
 [Green et al. (2010)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5100745/#SD1), [Durand et al. (2011)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3144383/), [Martin et al. (2014)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4271521/)